archiivv/music-player/README.md

 # music-player
 A fully customizable music player made in HTML and Tailwind CSS.
 This Github version consists of three songs: the default song, a song in an artist folder and one in an album folder.</br></br>
+Please be sure to review the modified MIT license before using this code.</br></br>
 Features:</br>
 - Autoplay
 - Customizable song titles, artists/albums, album covers and display names